unigazer/Website-Template/README.md

 ## Info about the upcoming "React.js IDE"

-Also if you are working on a React.js website, there is now an IDE for React.js development.
+If you are working on a React.js website, there is now an IDE for React.js development.
 Go and check it out : https://github.com/reactide/reactide